MOSES * EGYPT * SPAETH

 King Assurbanipal (668-627 BC) who was especially interested in history, had narratives systematically copied from older texts - up to several thousand years older - which he wanted saved in future.
 In addition, he made his daughter, the highest ranking princess, the chief-librarian, a high priestess position.

-The texts were collected from all over the empire of Assurbanipal; - together with other literature, more than 22,000 clay tablets have been found in his library established at the enormous palace of a predecessor, King Sennacherib (Sanherib).
-Here at Nineveh, King Assurbanipal created "the first systematically collected library" where he attempted to gather all cuneiform literature available by that time.
+The texts were collected from all over the empire of Assurbanipal; - together with other literature, more than 22,000 clay tablets have been found in his library established at the enormous palace of a predecessor, King Sennacherib (Sancherib).
+Here at Nineveh, King Assurbanipal created "the first systematically collected library" where he attempted to gather all cuneiform literature available at that time.
 A library was distinct from an archive - where earlier repositories of documents had accumulated passively, in the course of administrative routine.

-George Smith (1840-1876) was the most competent Assyriologist of his time.
-One year after the finding both George Smith and his colleagues published translations.
+George Smith was the most competent Assyriologist of his time.
+One year after the finding, both George Smith and his colleagues published translations.
 Later, more knowledge was used for further improving his translation of the ancient birth narrative about King Sargon I; however, the principal contents as originally stated by him are unaltered.

 Thus, almost a millennium before Moses, accounts about a new-born child found in a boat floating down the River Euphrates were already known from Babylonia.
 The text mentions that a boy-child - later to become the king named Sargon (Sargon I) - was found by a princess, brought to the king's palace, and here given a high education.
-His so-called 'autobiographical' record clearly indicates the child (Sargon) in the rush boat was the son of the king's daughter.
+His so-called 'autobiographical' record clearly indicates that the child (Sargon) in the rush boat was the son of the king's daughter.

 A Verbatim Translation of King Sargon's Text